-In 2020 only 2% of the total Atos Group spend was covered by suppliers who scored below 40 overall and also had a partial score below 40 in the topic of labor practices and human rights.
-As per the Atos Global Procurement Sustainability Strategy, scores below 40 refer to some level of risk and we expect the affected suppliers to implement the suggested corrective actions to improve their scores.
+In 2021 2.6% of the total Atos spend was covered by suppliers, who scored below 40 overall via the EcoVadis platform and also had a partial score below 40 in the topic of 'Labor Practices' and 'Human Rights'.
+As per the Atos Global Procurement Sustainability Strategy, scores below 40 indicate some level of risk and we expect the affected suppliers to implement suggested corrective actions to improve their scores.